denten-books/plain-text/1-metaphor.md

 interest is immediately visible [@shneiderman_future_1982, 251;
 @hutchins_direct_1986, 91].

-The goal of direct manipulation was therefore to achieve a perfect correspondence between "representation" and the "object of interest."
+The primary goal of direct manipulation was therefore to achieve the correspondence between "representation" and the "object of interest."
 Shneiderman looked to Leibniz for guidance.
-He developed symbolic notation, at the root of his calculus, to "express the exact nature of a thing briefly and, as it were, picture it."
+He wrote: Leibniz developed a system of symbolic notation, at the root of his calculus, to "express the exact nature of a thing briefly and, as it were, picture it."
 For Leibniz, the symbol, an accurate and portable picture of an idea, could subsequently reduce the mental effort required for abstract thought, leading to a "great advantage for discovery" [@leibniz_briefwechsel_1899, 375; @shneiderman_direct_1983, 57].
-By the means of symbolic notation mathematicians gained the ability to represent infinitely small and infinitely large numbers in print---ideas that would not otherwise fit on the page or in the mind [@cajori_history_1923; @thurston_leibnizs_1973;
+Symbolic notation made it possible for mathematicians to represent infinitely small and infinitely large numbers in print---ideas that would not otherwise fit on the page or in the mind [@cajori_history_1923;
-@grabiner_is_1974].
-For Shneiderman and others, a computer game like *Pong* similarly enabled the direct manipulation of complex abstractions, allowing a player to control a virtual table-tennis paddle by rotating a physical knob on a gaming console.
-The movement of the physical knob corresponded directly to the movement of the paddle---clockwise for up and counter-clockwise for down---thus achieving the correspondence between "operation" and the "impact on the object of interest" [@shneiderman_direct_1983, 60].
+@thurston_leibnizs_1973; @grabiner_is_1974].
+For Shneiderman and others, a computer game like *Pong* similarly enabled the direct manipulation of complex abstractions, making it possible for a player to control a virtual table-tennis paddle by rotating a physical knob on a gaming console.
+The movement of the physical knob corresponded "directly" to the movement of the paddle---clockwise for up and counter-clockwise for down---thus achieving the correspondence between "operation" and the "impact on the object of interest" [@shneiderman_direct_1983, 60].
 Without such a "direct" linkage, the physics of the game simulation would be too complex for players to handle effectively, were they asked to play by writing formulas in code, for example, or to direct the paddle through dialog, in conversation.

 Direct manipulators argued that the arbitrary nature of the sign to its signifier hindered the conversational model of human-computer interaction.
 In